jackwimbish/wordwise_p01/PROJECT_DESCRIPTION.md

 - [ ] Implement user registration, login, and logout via Supabase Auth
 - [ ] Create a dashboard displaying user documents with options to open, rename, duplicate, and delete
 - [ ] Develop a rich text editor with formatting and text input capability
-- [ ] Integrate LanguageTool API for grammar, spelling, and clarity suggestions
+- [ ] Integrate LLM calls for grammar, spelling, and clarity suggestions
 - [ ] Display inline highlights and a suggestion sidebar with explanation and apply/reject buttons
 - [ ] Enable saving, versioning, and persistent storage of user documents
 - [ ] Provide a download button to export documents in .txt format